 Hall is explosive, elusive, and proactive in finding space to work with.
 That’s an excellent foundational combination for a running back.
 Even so, there are some lesser parts of his profile, some of which he can improve on in 2021.

 Hall has a well-sized frame, but he’s not overly powerful.
 Despite his statistical production, he’s not quite as physical as advertised.
 The Iowa State RB doesn’t drive through defenders consistently, and he can also be more consistent with his contact balance.
-Hall’s size isn’t a hindrance, so there’s a chance he could add a more physical element to his game.
+Hall has a thick frame and flashes a finisher mentality, so there’s a chance he could add a more physical element to his game.
 Nevertheless, as it stands, his style features more finesse than force.